Join to View Full Profile

 Summary

 - Dr. Brian Bartholmai, MD is a board certified radiologist in Rochester, Minnesota.
 He is currently licensed to practice medicine in Minnesota, Georgia, and Arizona.
-He is affiliated with Mayo Clinic Hospital - Rochester and is an Assistant Professor at Mayo Medical School.
+He is an Assistant Professor at Mayo Medical School.

 Education & Training